pochopsp/cooking-ideas/README.md

 ### Using colima on osx

-To be able to run tests using testcontainer on colima, rememnber to define following evirontment variables:
+To be able to run tests using testcontainer on colima, remember to define following environment variables:

 ```shell
 export DOCKER_HOST="unix://${HOME}/.colima/default/docker.sock"